Looking to plan the perfect one day in London itinerary but feel kind of stressed out about it?

 After all, this amazing resource will grant you free admission to over 80 sights.
 Passes are also available for 1, 2, 3, 4, 5, 6, or 10 days and are priced accordingly from $103.

-So, browse through your options and choose the London Pass that is perfect for you.
+So, browse through your options and choose the London Pass that is perfect for you, especially if you want to do some London at night tours.

 6. Carry a reusable bottle